Chapitre 1. Introducing virtualization in RHEL

 VMs enable you to safely test software configurations and features, run legacy software, or optimize the workload efficiency of your hardware.
-For more information about the benefits, see Advantages of virtualization.
+For more information on the benefits, see Advantages of virtualization.

-For more information about what virtualization is, see the Virtualization topic page.
+For more information on what virtualization is, see the Virtualization topic page.